EnigmaCurry/d.rymcg.tech/whoami/README.md

 # whoami

 [whoami](https://github.com/traefik/whoami) is a tiny Go webserver that prints os information and HTTP request to output.

-The [docker-compose.yaml](docker-compose.yaml) contains several examples of Traefik middleware, and can be used as a template for other services.
+It is useful as a basic deployment and connectivity test.

 ## Config